 This pretty flowering plant grew low to the ground-

-The bark on this tree is like tissue paper-
+The bark on this tree feels like tissue paper-

 I was 2 old, 2 fat, 2 out of shape, the trail was 2 steep, 2 long and 2 high for me to be successful.
 We spent 2 hours hiking up and probably 1.5 hours hiking down.
 We were exhausted, dizzy and weak.
 We were the only ones in our group who didn't make it to the top!
 Oh well.
 Too bad, so sad I say.